grim-kalman/readme-chess/README.md

 # Readme Chess

-Readme Chess is a Java-based web application built with Spring Boot and Maven.
+Readme Chess is a Java-based web application built with Spring Boot and Maven, deployed on Azure.
 The application allows users to play a game of chess, with the game state being updated and displayed in the profile README on GitHub.

 ## How It Works